istio/istio.io/content/en/blog/2023/istio-at-kubecon-eu/index.md

     caption="KubeCon Europe 2023, Question: How many of you use Istio in production?"
     >}}

-The following sessions at KubeCon were based on Istio and almost all of them had huge crowd in attendance:
+The following sessions at KubeCon were based on Istio and almost all of them had a huge crowd in attendance:
 * [Future of Istio - Sidecar, Sidecarless or Both?](https://sched.co/1HySB)
 * [Operate Multi Tenancy Istio with ArgoCD in production](https://sched.co/1Hyd1)
 * [Create Istio Filters with Any Programming Language](https://sched.co/1HybK)